 President Alexander: A Federal Perspective

 The Environmental Agenda for the 2021 Session: Morgan Gratz-Weiser (Oregon Environmental Council), Amelia Porterfield (The Nature Conservancy), and Dylan Kruse (Sustainable Northwest)

 The Business Agenda for the 2021 Session: Sandi McDonough (Oregon Business and Industry)

 Social Justice: Chip Lazenby, Attorney; Former Legal Counsel to Governor Kitzhaber

 State Treasurer Tobias Read

-We continue to work with legislative offices in seeking internship opportunities for PSLA and other interested OSU students during the 2021 legislative session.
+We continue to work with legislative offices in seeking internship opportunities for ULSP and other interested OSU students during the 2021 legislative session.
 In November we worked with ASOSU and ASCC to sponsor and organize an internship forum which included presentations by staff in congressional and state legislative offices, career services, and students who have participated in internships.
 Thirty-five students from OSU and OSU-Cascades participated in the forum.

 During the first weeks of the Winter quarter students will develop their own Individual Development Plans (IDPs) which will involve a three-part Adoption Program.

 Throughout the session we will work with students to explore opportunities for Zoom shadowing and other opportunities to connect directly with those who are participating in Oregon’s legislative process.